bmellink/IBusBM/README.md

 #define iBUSS_TEMP 1 // Temperature (in 0.1 degrees Celcius, where 0=-40'C and 400=0 'C')
 #define iBUSS_RPM  2 // RPM
 #define iBUSS_EXTV 3 // External voltage (in 0.01, so 510=5.1V)
+#define IBUS_PRESS 0x41 // Pressure (in Pa)
 ```
+Depending on your transmitter you can use other sensor types too.
+If you have an OpenTX compatible transmitter, see the OpenTX documentation for the required sensor ID to pass to the addSensor() function.

 ## Background processing and Interrupts